 Authentication, Authorization, and Accounting (AAA) allows the switch to use secure protocols to access the switch.
-The AAA mechanism uses RADIUS/TACACS+ as an underlying protocol.
-For AAA to work properly, you must configure the RADIUS/TACASCS+ protocol and a RADIUS/TACACS+ server.
+The AAA mechanism uses RADIUSor TACACS+ as an underlying protocol.
+For AAA to work properly, you must configure the RADIUS or TACASCS+ protocol and a RADIUS or TACACS+ server.
 Once these are set up, all services can be configured through AAA.
-For more information about configuring RADIUS, see "RADIUS" on page 120.
-For more information about configuring TACACS+, see "TACACS+" on page 124.
+For more information about configuring RADIUS, see "RADIUS" on page 142.
+For more information about configuring TACACS+, see "TACACS+" on page 145.

-AAA uses RADIUS/TACACS+ to provide the following services: authentication, authorization, and accounting.
-After setting up a RADIUS/TACACS+ server, the switch must be configured through AAA to use the respective server.
+AAA uses RADIUS and TACACS+ to provide authentication, authorization, and accounting.
+After setting up a RADIUS or TACACS+ server, you must configure the switch through AAA to use the respective server.